Search by category, archive or keyword

 With a properly executed systemic model of intervention delivered to the family, even without the addict or alcoholic present, it is possible for the intervention to be effective.
 This is because the systemic model of intervention is not about the addict or alcoholic anymore.
 It is about repairing the family system, which was broken over time by the loved one’s addiction.
 It’s designed to foster healing for both the family and the loved one together.

-Unlike the Johnson model of intervention, which requires the addict or alcoholic to be present at the intervention and agree to treatment, a systemic model intervention can be successful regardless of the addict’s cooperation.
+Unlike the Johnson model of intervention, which requires the addict or alcoholic to be present at the intervention and to agree to treatment, a systemic model intervention can be successful regardless of the addict’s cooperation.
 This is because it will change the family’s behaviors so that they are no longer enabling their loved one’s addiction.

 People always ask prior to the intervention: “What if our loved one doesn’t show up?”
 Our answer is that he or she always does.
 But even if they don’t, it really won’t matter.